 Franklin Lakes, New Jersey: Gravity-Defying Exit Ramp (Gone)Issac Newton might have had second thoughts if he took this exit ramp.
-The ramp no longer exists.
+(We've received conflicting reports on status.)

 Visitor Tips and News About Gravity-Defying Exit Ramp